Curriculum

 Art 6

-Sixth grade art is designed for interested and eager artists to explore their creativity.
-Students will be provided with a basic understanding of the elements and principles of design as emphasized through the production of original art and the study of art history and contemporary art.
+Sixth grade art is a hands-on, multimedia course that reviews the elements and principles of design as emphasized through the production of art and the study of art history and contemporary art.
 Students will be introduced to a variety of different media including chalk pastels, oil pastels, graphite, prismacolors, acrylic paints, watercolors, wood, clay, linoleum blocks, canvases, and much more.

 Topics covered: